 The following events are organised during the Form III year and are designed to help the girls with their transition into Senior School as well as to build confidence and enthusiasm as preparation for life-long learning.

-“I was thrilled that I received the Catherine Aylward award for my contribution to the school” Year 7 student
+“I was thrilled that I received the Catherine Aylward award for my contribution to the school” Form III pupil

-During the Year 6 Summer Term, girls are invited to attend a joiners’ event.
+During the Upper II Summer Term, girls are invited to attend a joiners’ event.
 This is an afternoon in which existing and new girls participate in a series of activities with their future class mates as well as many of their teachers.
 It also provides an opportunity for parents to get to know staff and each other.

 Big Sister, Little Sister